sclarkstone/milestoneProject2/README.md

 ### Media

-* The photos of the dogs used throughout the site are of my own dog (Groot) and dogs known to me from who all go to [Andys woodland walks](https://www.facebook.com/andyswoodlandwalks/) where my dog attends.
-Permission from the Owners and Andrew was granted before use.
+* The photo of the beach was taken by me in Whitby Aug 2021.